 - { port: 3001, public: true, domain: app.acme.com }

-Only one public port per service is allowed today.
-If you need path-based routing across services, define each service separately and use a parent reverse-proxy in your repo.
+One public port per service.
+For path-based routing across services, define each separately and put a reverse proxy in your repo.

 env